 Most of the game (aside from running fetch quests) amounts to choosing dialog options and watching cutscenes.
 It asks you to make some really tough decisions, but it’s hard to care about any of the characters because they all suck so bad.
 Geralt is no better.
 His personality can be summed up in one word: indifferent.

 These people are all jerks, but Geralt doesn’t really care and neither should you.

-Demon’s Souls, in contrast, doesn’t get bogged down with all that story nonsense.
+Demon’s Souls, in contrast, doesn’t get bogged down with its story.
 There’s actually a great story and a heap of lore to be found in the in-game descriptions of characters, items, and locations, but the better story is the one that’s told through your actions.
 The gameplay is exciting!
 The boss fights are intense!
 These are things I actually want to share with other people – Did I tell you about the time I beat Maneater with a shred of health left?
-I was jumping up and down and screaming like a little girl!
+I was literally jumping up and down!

 One of the toughest boss fights in the game.